Dubai has opened up to foreign property buyers since 2002 and the property market has boomed since.

 The Six Months Residency Visa

 The Immigration authority is responsible to issue the six months residency visa, which is a six months multi entry-visa.
-One of the benefits with this visa is that it’s cheaper compared to the property investor visa, and you can buy property in all seven Emirates to get access to Dubai.
+One of the benefits of this visa is that it’s cheaper compared to the property investor visa, and you can buy property in all seven Emirates to get access to Dubai.

 The investment value requirement is the same as for the property investor visa.